-Introduction

-In 2017, LINZ published its strategic direction for the next ten years in the Outcomes Framework document.
-The aim of the Outcomes Framework is to sharpen the focus of LINZ on the things that matter most for New Zealand and to guide where LINZ puts its effort and resources.
+Introduction In 2017, LINZ published its strategic direction for the next ten years in the Outcomes Framework document.
+The aim of the Outcomes Framework is to ensure LINZ contributes its effort and resources to the things that matter most for New Zealand.
 The Outcomes Framework identified three challenges: Water, Urban Development, and Resilience and Climate Change.
-The challenges provide a clear focus for LINZ to consider the big picture and identify key datasets which deliver the most value to New Zealand.
+The challenges provide a clear focus for LINZ to consider the big picture and identify key datasets which deliver high value.
 The Resilience and Climate Change challenge supports efforts to prepare for, mitigate and adapt to the impacts on land and sea of climate change and one-off events (natural and man-made).

-Applying this resilience and climate change lens has enabled LINZ to identify 12 key datasets and work with our customers from a specific sector to help prioritise data improvements.

-Purpose

-The purpose of this document is to set out how the key datasets for resilience and climate change were identified and assessed, and to establish the priority data improvements which would deliver the most benefit.

-It is intended that both the resilience and climate change community and the key dataset lead agencies approve this document, as a record of the key datasets and the required data improvements.

-Once approved, this Data Improvement Plan will be used to report on progress towards achieving these improvements during 2019/20.

-Key Datasets for Resilience and Climate Change

-What are key datasets?
+Applying this resilience and climate change lens has enabled LINZ to identify 12 key datasets and work with our customers to help prioritise important data improvements.
+Purpose The purpose of this document is to set out how the key datasets for resilience and climate change were identified and assessed, and to establish the priority data improvements which would deliver the most benefit.
+It is intended that both the resilience and climate change community and the key dataset lead agencies review this document, as a record of the key datasets and the required data improvements.
+Once approved by the lead agencies, this Data Improvement Plan will be used to report on progress towards achieving these improvements during 2019/20.
+Key Datasets for Resilience and Climate Change What are the key datasets?